jdgarwick/SonicPi/README.md

 they have is to isolate the notion of *current settings* from other threads.
 What does this mean?
 Well, when you switch synths using `use_synth` you're actually just switching the synth in the *current thread* - no other thread will have their synth switched.
+Settings within a thread only apply to that thread!
 Let's see this in action:

 ```
 play 50